Leon Janney: Career

 On radio, in 1942, Janney starred in The Adventures of Dick Cole a syndicated action and adventure show aimed at pre-teen boys.
 He also portrayed Lee Chan on "The Adventures of Charlie Chan" on old-time radio.
 His other roles on radio programs included Paul Sherwood on Mr. Ace and Jane, Danny Stratford on The Life of Mary Sothern, Eddie McCoy on The Ethel Merman Show, Chick Carter on Chick Carter, Boy Detective,.

 Janney appeared in dozens of other radio series as well, including some of the most popular and longest running, such as the critically acclaimed dramatic series Suspense (1942–1962) – approximately 900 episodes are known to exist, which can be found and heard on the internet.
 Other examples include: The Mysterious Traveler.
-He appeared in several episodes of radio's first adult science fiction series, X Minus One.
+He appeared in several episodes of the adult science fiction series X Minus One.
 Often Janney played multiple roles, using his extraordinary ability to quickly alter his voice.
 This talent was used in CBS radio's successful radio drama "revival" series, CBS Radio Mystery Theater (1974–1982).
 Janney starred in at least 80 episodes.
 He also made countless uncredited appearances too, until his death in 1980.
 Throughout the 1960s and 1970s Janney did voice-overs for hundreds of television commercials and PSAs.

 Janney appeared in bit roles on such television shows as Car 54, Where Are You?, The Defenders and The Jackie Gleason Show.
 He made his first film appearance in more than a decade, playing a sympathetic guard in The Last Mile.
 He was the spokesman for the New York Mets in their Rheingold Beer commercials for the team's first two seasons (1962–1963).
 In his final years, he was a regular on television shows, Another World, and playing two roles on The Edge of Night.
 His last film was Charly with Cliff Robertson and Claire Bloom in 1968.
 In the same year he played Ed Gorton on the detective TV series Hawk.

 On Broadway, Janney appeared in Three Men on a Horse (1969), Kelly (1965), The Last Analysis (1964), Nobody Loves an Albatross (1963), Venus at Large (1962), A Call on Kuprin (1961), The Gazebo (1958), A Shadow of My Enemy (1957), Measure for Measure (1957), Threepenny Opera (1955), The Flowering Peach (1954), Madam, Will You Walk (1953), Ghost for Sale (1941), Foreigners (1939), The Bough Breaks (1937), Mulatto (1935), Parade (1935), The Simpleton of the Unexpected Isles1935) and Every Thursday (1934).